 Just minutes later, her initial shock morphed into fear for her future.
 “I began to think that everything I’d worked for was completely out the door,” she says.
 “I’d always tried to do the right thing and make the right choices so I could have a nice life.
 But after the diagnosis, I thought: ‘What was the point of all that?
 It’s never going to happen for me now.
 I may or may not be able to have kids.
 I’ll probably have to settle in marriage.
 No one is ever going to love me for me again.’
 I felt as though all the things I’d worked for were being taken away.”

 Today, Harbushka is in a much better place.
 She is happily married to a man she loves, they have an adorable little boy together, and she’s finally found inner peace — so much so, in fact, that she founded a support community called Life With Herpes to show the world that it’s possible to live a full life with a herpes diagnosis.
-She’s also excited about advances in herpes treatment and the expanding herpes treatment options—including a new over-the-counter medication, FemiClear for Genital Herpes Symptoms, which helps manage herpes outbreaks and is now available at CVS in the personal intimacy aisle as well as online at Target.com, and Amazon.com.
+She’s also excited about advances in herpes treatment and the expanding herpes support options—including our over-the-counter ointment, FemiClear® for Genital Herpes Symptoms and all-new Immunity & Stress Support Supplement, which can help manage herpes outbreak symptoms.

 But getting from A to B wasn’t so easy.
 Although Harbushka is living proof that it’s possible to thrive with a herpes diagnosis, hers was a difficult journey, filled with emotional ups and downs and painful outbreaks and all sorts of revelations along the way.
 Here, Harbushka shares the things she wishes someone had told her when she first got her diagnosis: